 A few notes about recipe substitutions and changes:

 - Polawax Emulsifying Wax is a highly reliable and strong emulsifier.
 It could be substituted for the generic version, Emulsifying Wax, if you prefer, although this recipe was not tested with Emulsifying Wax.
 Due to the clay in the recipe, we splurged and used Polawax Emulsifying Wax to avoid any chance of separation.

-- This recipe calls for avocado and rosehip seed oil.
+- This recipe calls for avocado and oat oil.
 Other oils can be used instead if you prefer; we recommend staying with liquid oils that absorb easily into the skin.
 Changing the total amount of oil in the recipe will change the overall texture of the mask.

-- Increase the total amount of clay if you want it to be better suited for normal to oily skin types.
-Decreasing the amount of clay may create a thinner product with more moisturizing properties.
+- Increase the total amount of clay if you want it to be better suited for oily skin, or decrease the amount to make it better for dry skin.
+Decreasing the amount of clay may create a thinner product, and it may not dry on the skin.

 - If you prefer to use different clays, feel free to swap them.
 Clays have different absorbing properties, which will affect how it feels on the skin.
 Learn which clay is right for your skin.

 - If you have very sensitive skin, fragrance and essential oils can be irritating.
 Omit from the recipe if you prefer.